 I. First Time Freshmen | Under 21 Years

-This category includes students under the age of 21 who have graduated from Louisiana high-schools, out-of-state high schools, home-school programs, or unaccredited high schools, or who have earned a GED.
+This category includes students under the age of 21 who have graduated from Louisiana high-schools, out-of-state high schools, home-school programs, or unaccredited high schools.

 II.
 First Time Freshmen | 21 to 24 years